-- h.
+- f.
+Member Services; - g.
+Community Health; - h.
 Population Management; - i.
 Health Education; - j.
 Grievances and Appeals; - k.
 Quality Informatics; - 1.
 HealthCare Informatics; - m.
 Independent Living and Diversity Services; - n.
 Compliance; and - o.
 Provider Services. - 4.
-Function: The QMC meets at least quarterly and reports findings, actions, and recommendations to the IEHP Governing Board (through the CMO) annually and reports meeting minutes to DHCS quarterly.
-The QMC seeks methods to increase the quality of health care for IEHP Members; recommend policy decisions; analyze and evaluate QI activity results; institute and direct needed actions; and ensure follow-up as appropriate.
+Function: The QMC meets at least quarterly and reports findings, actions, and recommendations to the IEHP Governing Board (through the CMO) annually and reports meeting minutes to DHCS quarterly.33 The QMC seeks methods to increase the quality of health care for IEHP Members; recommend policy decisions; analyze and evaluate QI activity results; institute and direct needed actions; and ensure follow-up as appropriate.
 The Committee provides oversight and direction for Subcommittees, related programs, activities, and reviews and approves Subcommittee recommendations, findings, and provides direction as applicable.
-QMC findings and recommendations are reported through the CMO to the IEHP Governing Board on an annual basis. - 5.
+QMC findings and recommendations are reported through the CMO to the IEHP Governing Board on an annual basis.34 - 5.
 Quorum: Voting cannot occur unless there is a quorum of voting Members present.
 For decision purposes, a quorum can be composed of one (1) of the following: - a.
 The Chairperson or IEHP Medical Director and two (2) appointed Physician Committee Members. - b.
-A Behavioral Health Practitioner must be present for behavioral health issues. - c.
-Non-physician Committee Members may not vote on medical issues. - 6.
+A Behavioral Health Practitioner must be present for behavioral health issues.35 - c.
+Non-physician Committee Members may not vote on medical issues.36 - 6.
 External Committee Members: QMC members must be screened to ensure they are not active on either the Office of Inspector General (OIG) or General Services Administration (GSA) exclusion lists. - a.
 The Compliance department and QM department collaborate to ensure committee members undergo an OIG/GSA exclusion screening prior to scheduling QMC meetings. - b.
 IEHP utilizes the OIG Compliance Now (OIGCN) vendor to conduct the screening of covered entities on behalf of IEHP.
-In the event, any member of the QMC, or prospective member, is found to be excluded per OIGCN, the Compliance Department will notify the QM department so that they may take immediate action. - c.
-QMC members must be screened before being confirmed and monthly thereafter.
+In the event, any member of the QMC, or

-&lt;sup>28 DHCS-IEHP Two-Plan Contract, 1/10/20 (Final Rule A27), Exhibit A, Attachment 4, Provision 4, Quality Improvement Committee
+33 DHCS-IEHP Two-Plan Contract, 1/10/20 (Final Rule A27), Exhibit A, Attachment 4, Provision 4, Quality Improvement Committee